Dragon20180618/GSOC_2020/Proposal.md

-+ **Solution** : I have check your demands.
-So, The first thing is look through and understand your CUDA code.
++ **Solution** : I have checked your demands.
+So, The first thing is through and understand your CUDA code.
 At the same time, I will spend time on ROCm.
-After that,  explore the interface or
+After that,  Exploring the interface or

-  other way to come true ROCm.
-If It is not simple and efficient.
-I will check HPI. change `CUDA` to `HIP`.
+  the other way is to come true the ROCm.
+If It is not simple and efficient, I can change `CUDA` to `HIP`.
 As you know, it will allow a single implementation to be used for both AMD and NVidia GPUs.
+HIP is very similar to CUDA.
+In fact, the most of instructions are just different names.
+For example hipMemcpy, hipMalloc, hipFree.
+Before that, I had some contact with HIP.
+This will allow me to complete the task more quickly.

-+ **Result** : The backend is comparable with CUDA.
++ **Result** : CUDA code will be replaced by HIP code.
+Dramatically improve code portability.
+The backend is comparable with CUDA.
 It can schedule some algorithms, `cuFFT`,`parallel for-loop`.
 Simplify the HPX-CUDA.
 Now CUDA 10.2 has updated.

 ## Proposed Milestones and Schedule

-It's my first time to the wonderful adventure of GSoC.
+It's my first time to have a wonderful adventure in GSoC.
 So, I learned the Google Schedule carefully.